Jamie Webster: Recordings

 In October 2020, his debut album We Get By, released on Modern Sky UK, reached a peak of number 6 on the UK Albums Chart, and he became the inaugural number-one artist in the newly formed UK Official Folk Album Charts, ahead of Laura Marling, Kate Rusby, and Levellers.
 Also in October 2020, Boss, a live album of Webster singing football songs, charted in the folk chart top 10.

 On 3 May 2022, Webster announced he would be performing on the Left Field stage at Glastonbury Festival 2022.
 He also stated he would also be there as a fan as well as an act and expressed his gratitude to his fans who had made this happen.

-In 2023 the track "Weekend In Paradise" from the album We Get By was certified Gold by the British Phonographic Industry (BPI).
+In 2023, the track "Weekend In Paradise" from the album We Get By was certified Gold by the British Phonographic Industry (BPI).
 His third studio album 10 For The People was released on 2 February 2024.
+His fourth studio album Running Round the Sun was released on 4 September 2026.